SAP Cloud SDK for AI (Python) - generative

 • Models not added to SDK yet:

 • You can also try using Generative AI Hub SDK for models that are already in Generative AI Hub, but not supported yet by the SDK.
-This can be done by additionally specifying the model initialization: see Using New Models in Gen AI Hub Before They Are Added to SDK.
+This can be done by additionally specifying the model initialization: see Using New Models Before Official SDK Support.
 Please note, that it's not guaranteed that it will work.
 Because there might be some new models, for which customization in the SDK is needed.

 Package dependencies